Skip to main content

 • Parents/guardians will be contacted if appropriate

-• Disciplinary action or restorative support will be taken, depending on findings
+• Disciplinary action, restorative support or a combination will be taken, depending on findings

 • We’re Here for You

-Huron City Schools believes in a proactive, educational approach to preventing bullying and supporting emotional well-being.
+Huron City Schools adopts a proactive, educational approach to preventing bullying and promoting emotional well-being.
 Here's how we help:

 • Social-emotional learning in classrooms